West Virginia Court Records

 Charleston, WV 25311

 Generally, the DOC charges a nominal fee of $0.30 per page of record copied and $10.00 for a digital copy.
-If the requester requires certification of a record or if the request is extensive, then other charges may apply.
+If the requester requires certification of a record or the request is extensive, other charges may apply.
 Thus, it is best practice to contact the Division of Corrections to estimate applicable fees before sending a request.

-• Online:
+- Online:

-It is common for all of these tools to have multiple results, especially when the finder uses names as search parameters.
+It is common for all of these tools to have multiple results, primarily when the finder uses names as search parameters.
 Clicking more info will help confirm a search with the booking photograph of the inmate.

 How Can I Find an Inmate for Free in West Virginia?

 Apply for a fee waiver from the record custodian.
-This application has better chances of success if providing free access to the record serves the public best interests, and the requester needs it for non-commercial purposes.
+This application has better chances of success if free access to the record serves the public's best interests, and the requester needs it for non-commercial purposes.
 Otherwise, the requester must bear the cost of searching, reproducing, and certifying the inmate record requested.

 How to Find Old Inmate Records in West Virginia